pegkhiev/Kickstarter_Analysis/README.md

 **4. Limitations of Dataset Analysis and Recommendations**

 a) Currently the analysis only looked at the relationship between the launch date and outcomes.
-It does not take into account the actual duration of the campaigns, and how that might affect the outcomes.
-We should consider building another chart to look at the relationship between fundraising campaign duration and outcomes.
+It does not take into account the actual duration of the campaigns, and how that might affect the outcomes and the percentage of fund pledged to understand if Louise should consider a longer campaign for better success.

-b) Louise came close to her goal within a short period of time.
-However, we don't have data analysis to understand the relationship between duration and pledged amount.
-We should consider building another chart to look at the relationship between duration of campaigns and the highest pledge percentage (over goal) campaigns to understand how much the highest
+- Recommendation: Build a chart to look at relationship between duration and percentage pledged.

+b) The current analysis is an aggregation of years of data, without taking into consideration of the outcome trend over time, which would be of interest for future campaigns.
+- Recommendation: Build a chart to look at the outcome trend over time.

+c) The current analysis does not look into average donation amounts for the projects in the same goal range as Louise's.
+This would provide some insight into how to plan for the different tiers of pledges in future campaigns.
+- Recommendation: Build a chart to look at the average donation amount based on goal amounts.